earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd03-markdown.md

 Markdown is a human readable syntax for formatting text documents.
 Markdown can be used to produce nicely formatted documents including pdf's, web pages and more.
 Think of it like a word processing tool, like Microsoft Word of Google Docs.
-Ig Google docs, you can bold text and add headings.
+In Google docs, you can make text bold and add headings that visually break up your document.
 You can do the same in markdown, however you do it using a particular format or `syntax`.